Where possible, you should continue your research by engaging in a process of online supervision with your supervisory team.

 If an examiner is unable to participate in the viva voce via video conferencing, the relevant examiner should contact in writing the relevant academic department(s) and chairperson of the viva voce Exam.
 In this case, the viva voce will be deferred.
 However, in exceptional circumstances different examiner(s) may have to be appointed.

 Yes.
 Due to restrictions on personal movement imposed during the Covid-19 pandemic, it is inevitable that the PhD candidate, Supervisor, Chair, External and Internal Examiners will be in different locations during the online viva voce.

 Yes, the Internal and External Examiners Reports will be approved during the pandemic subject to the Examiners’ reports adhering to all examination regulations and procedures.

-The next Exam Board in UL is due to sit on July 1st 2020 (This was originally scheduled to take place on June 11 2020).
+The next Graduate Exam Board in UL is due to sit on September 29 2020.

 A Funders’ Joint Statement from the IRC, HRB and SFI on funding arrangements during the COVID-19 pandemic can be found at Funders’ Joint Statement on COVID-19